garbados/pathfinder-monster-girl/races/minot.md

 ### Standard Racial Traits

-- Ability Score Modifiers (Specialized, 1 RP): Minots are strong and hardy, but aloof and alien with strangers.
+- Ability Score Modifiers (Specialized, 1 RP): Minots are strong and hardy, but can seem curt and severe.
 They gain a +2 racial bonus to Strength and Constitution, and a -2 to Charisma.
 - Type: Minots are humanoids with the Minotaur subtype.
 Spells and effects that affect Minotaurs also affect Minots.
 - Size: Medium
 - Base Land Speed: 30ft